-- Stage 1 Performing: when financial assets are first recognised, the Group recognises an allowance based up to 12-month ECL. - Stage 2 Significant increase in credit risk: when a financial asset shows a significant increase in credit risk, the Group records an allowance for the lifetime ECL. - Stage 3 Impaired: the Group recognises the lifetime ECL for these financial assets.
+- allowance based up to 12-month ECL. - credit risk, the Group records an allowance for the lifetime ECL. - Stage 3 Impaired: the Group recognises the lifetime ECL for these financial assets.

 For the purposes of categorisation into above stages, the Group has established a policy to perform an assessment at the end of each reporting period of whether credit risk has increased significantly since initial recognition by considering the change in the risk of default occurring over the remaining life of the financial instrument.